 Personally, I think that a consultant should have restaurant ownership experience.
 You need someone who truly understands the pressure of being a restaurant owner - not just an employee.
 Most (former) employees may know their specific job very well, but not all of them understand all the roles that the position of restaurant owner encompasses.

 Another question you need to ask a consultant you're considering is this: Tell me about your failures.
 If a consultant cannot be open and take ownership for the faults they have had, stay clear.
 Failures are truly the greatest lessons in life and while you do want a consultant with a solid track record of results, you also want someone who have make mistakes and taken those lessons to help others.

 2) Look 'Em Up Online

-The easiest thing to do is a Google search for "best restaurant consultant."
+The easiest thing to do is a Google search for the consultant and their track record.
 See what comes up.
 A reputable consultant with have quite a few hits on search engines.

 Check out their social media pages too!
 Do they appear to be what they claim to be?
 How about their LinkedIn Profile?
 Do they have recommendations and endorsements?

 Keep in mind - most of the great consultants rarely advertise.
 Their business is mostly from referral.
 Social proof is powerful and having someone you trust recommend a restaurant consultant goes a long way.